What exactly is ‘tumescent liposuction’?

 Are there any possible complications?

 The tumescent technique of liposuction is a remarkably safe procedure with few significant side effects.
 Studies have been published in many journals that reported no significant complications.
 But as any other surgical procedure there are potential risks come from tumescent liposuction.
 The risks relate to total fat removed and patients’ general medical condition.

 What are the limitations of liposuction?

-Liposuction is not intended as a method for weight loss.
+Liposuction is not intended as a method for weight loss procedure.
 It is used as a shaping procedure for areas where hereditary fat deposits and fat deposits resistant to diet and exercise have accumulated.
 The best results from liposuction occur in body areas where there is reasonable muscle tone, where the skin has good elastic quality.
 In the case where there is a significant loss of tone and elasticity, superior cosmetic results may require a combination of both liposuction and surgical skin tightening to remove the excessive loose tissue.
-The doctor can address the need for additional treatments, depending on the specific condition of your skin.
+Dr, Yuan can address the need for additional treatments depending on the specific condition of your skin.